-Make one copy of the worksheet for each group of three to four students in the class and cut it up into 12 pieces as indicated.
-You will need a hat or a box for this activity (or two containers if there are 20 or more students in the class).
+Make one copy of the worksheet for each group of three or four students in the class and cut it into 12 pieces as indicated.
+You will need a hat or a box for this activity (or two hats or boxes if there are 20 or more students in the class).